Camp Ripley: National Guard training

 Camp Ripley has small arms and tank ranges, maneuver training areas capable of supporting heavy brigade, and special operation training facilities.
 Examples of the special operation training facilities are: Three drop zones, rappel tower, confidence course, water training areas, two prisoner of war compounds, and many more.

 Camp Ripley has a fully equipped winter training area.
 It is the National Guard's premier cold weather training site in the United States.
 There are: Biathlon courses, groomed cross country ski paths, special cold weather equipment, down hill ski slopes and all-weather ranges.

 Foreign exchange program

-In addition to being used by the United States military, it sees regular visitors from Canada, the Netherlands, the United Kingdom, and Norway.
+In addition to being used by the United States military, it sees regular visitors from Canada, the Netherlands, and the United Kingdom.
+Camp Ripley also hosts forces from Croatia and Norway in support of the State Partnership Program.
 The Norwegian Reciprocal Troop Exchange, or NOREX, began as "a handshake" in 1973.
 Each year, troops of the Norwegian Home Guard train at Camp Ripley and troops from the Minnesota National Guard train at Værnes Air Station.